ile123/Hawk-Blockchain-Explorer/README.md

-# Hawk Blockchain Explorer
+# Hawk Crypto Wallet

-This is a full stack web app that was built using the MERN stack.
+This is a full-stack web app built using the MERN stack.

-These are the following functionalities:
+## Functionalities

-- Blockchain Data Retrieval
+### Blockchain Data Retrieval

-  - Connect to bitcoin nodes.
+- Connect to Bitcoin nodes to synchronize wallet balances and transactions.

-- Block Information
+### Wallet Management

-  - View block details.
+- Create and manage Bitcoin wallets.
-- Transaction Information
+- Generate and display wallet addresses.

-  - View transaction information.
+### Transaction Management

-- Address Information
+- View transaction history, including sent, received, and pending transactions.
-  - View address information.
+- Send Bitcoin to other wallet addresses with fee estimation.

-- Search & Filtering
+### Address Book

-- User Authentication
+- Save and manage frequently used Bitcoin addresses for quick access.

-  - Track wallet address and transaction history.
+### User Authentication

-  - User will need to create a account before they can use the explorer.
+- Users must create an account to secure and access their wallets.